markovchainsmoker/AIND-Planning/research_review.md

 ### Practical use
 So, in theory, planning seems at the heart of AI.
 But how useful is it?
 With the recent hype around **neural networks** and **deep learning**, is planning (and planning graphs) still relevant?
 Some of my classmates did not seem convinced.

+#### Practical applications of shortest path algorithms
+Consider a market for financial transactions that is based on trading commodities.
+The table in rates.txt shows conversion rates among currencies.
+The first line in the file is the number V of currencies; then the file has one line per currency, giving its name followed by the conversion rates to the other currencies.
+An arbitrage opportunity is a directed cycle such that the product of the exchange rates is greater than one.
+For example, our table says that 1,000 U.S. dollars will buy 1,000.00 × .741 = 741 euros, then we can buy 741 × 1.366 = 1,012.206 Canadian dollars with our euros, and finally, 1,012.206 × .995 = 1,007.14497 U.S. dollars with our Canadian dollars, a 7.14497-dollar profit!

 ### Choice of research papers